sjara/jaratest/maxh/README.md

         - `SUBJECT_runningBooleanArrayNon.npy`
         - `SUBJECT_runningBooleanArrayRun.npy`
     - You will need to run it twice: once for running and once for nonrunning.
+    - **TO DO:** Handle data for sessions that do not have sync light data.
+Script currently places an array of [0] instead of a trial boolean array for these sessions.
 - `database_puretone_and_oddball_calcs.py`:
     - Calculates statistics for puretone and oddball trials.
 Can be used for all trials, running trials, or nonrunning trials.
     - Run each animal individually, takes around ~22min. for each.